ayrna/orca/doc/orca_tutorial_1.md

 This tutorial uses tree small datasets (`pasture`, `tae`, `toy`) contained in folder [example data](../exampledata/30-holdout).
 The datasets are already partitioned with a 30-holdout experimental design.

-This tutorial is prepared for running the experiments in Matlab, although it should be easily adapted to Octave.
+This tutorial has been tested in Octave 4.2 and 4.4, but it should work with minor changes in Matlab.

 *NOTE:*